J-81/JDO_V-V/README.md

 ### What is this repository for? ###

-V-V Scripts for RNASeq raw and processed data processed through the RNASeq consensus pipeline.
+V-V Scripts for RNASeq raw and processed data processed through the GeneLab RNASeq consensus pipeline.

 This project will seek to implement two kinds of V-V.  First, one that can be performed